Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 Message Flow Integration: Validated output messages integrate with existing Lightning message flow during commitment transaction updates.
 Both channel partners must validate all outputs before signing new commitments, ensuring consensus on protocol rules.

-Multisig Support:
+MuSig2 Support:

-6.2 Vault Operator Requirements
+6.2 Vault Operator Expectations

-6.3 Channel Partner Requirements
+6.3 Channel Partner Expectations

-6.4 Auditor Requirements
+6.4 Independent Auditor Expectations

-6.5 Client Requirements
+6.5 Client Expectations

 Nostr Wallet Connect Integration: